jrgleason/spring-kotlin-websocket-oauth-example/README.md

 - The fake JWT configuration should only be used for development and testing
 - The `SecurityConfig` provides a basic security setup that should be enhanced based on your specific requirements
-- WebSocket connections are configured to use SockJS for better browser compatibility

 ## Dependencies